millerStudentCouncil/millerStudentCouncil.github.io/spiritday.md

 <br/>
-#Veterans Spirit Day will be on Thursday, November 10!
+#Spirit Days
-##To participate, you have to wear red, white, and blue.
+## Wear red, white, and blue to participate and to acknowledge all of the veteran's services